wescc-dev/gogo/gopher-root/README.md

 Gophermaps allow operators to customize directory menus.
 If any directory contains a file named *gophermap*, it is sent instead of the directory's contents.

-GoGopher provides a way to generate gophermaps from a template in any directory of the GOPHER_ROOT hierarchy.
+GoGo provides a way to generate gophermaps from a template in any directory of the GOPHER_ROOT hierarchy.
-If a file named *.gophermap* is found in the directory, GoGopher will serve a dynamically generated gophermap if there isn't a file named *gophermap* in the directory.
+If a file named *.gophermap* is found in the directory, GoGo will serve a dynamically generated gophermap if there isn't a file named *gophermap* in the directory.

 **If neither *.gophermap* nor *gophermap* is found, the directory's contents are served.**